 Purebred dogs are sold for a range of prices depending on how well they meet the breed standard.
-The cost of obtaining a pooch is also dependent on other factors such as location and importation cost.
+The cost buying a dog in Nigeria is also dependent on other factors such as location and importation cost.
 This post focuses on dogs that are bred in Nigeria.

 1. Tibetan Mastiff

 The Tibetan Mastiff is arguably the most expensive dog in the world! which is probably why they are so rare in Nigeria although a few ‘brave’ breeders breed them.
 Puppy Price: 750k – 1.5 million Naira.

 This breed is a personal favorite of mine because they are simply beautiful and easy to groom.
 Acceptable colors under the breed standard are the various shades of brindle, fawn, tan or white with brindle patches (pieds).
 The most common colors are brindle, then fawn, with pieds being less common than the other colors.
 Puppy price: 300k – 550k Naira.

 Sometimes referred to as the British Bulldog or simply Bulldog, the breed is the official mascot of the United States Marine Corps.
 Bulldogs were the fourth most popular pure breed dogs in the United States in 2015 according to the American Kennel Club, they are not very common in Nigeria.
 Puppy price: 300k – 450k Naira.

 We have had a Neopo before but unfortunately lost her at about 5 months old.
 The breed’s ancestry is thought to date as far back as 3000 BCE, the beginning of the Bronze Age.
 Although Neopolitan Mastiffs are massive in size and look imposing the breed have low energy levels and can be gentle and calm.
 Puppy price : 200k – 350k Naira.